Paprikadobi/MPA-MOK/labs/lab11/README.md

 - export the dataset in *cleaned.txt* file
 - run some simple statistics of your interest

-*NOTE*: the best dataset with analysis presented will receive bous point.
+*NOTE*: the best dataset with analysis presented will receive bonus point.